AWS-Competence-Group/sessions/04-aws-cli/04-demo-instructions.md

 aws sts get-caller-identity --profile my-sso
 ```

-1. Illustrate how the different profiles behaves when using the different credentials
+1. Why do we get an access denied when running the first command?

 ```
 aws s3 ls